Home

 - centralize access to the code and documentation

-- host tutorials for new users in multiple coding languages
+- host tutorials for new users in multiple programming languages

 Join our newsletter mailing list to get email updates about the latest developments with CFFDRS2025.

-For those unfamiliar with the CFFDRS, or for official information regarding wildfires in Canada, read more on official Government of Canada pages under Resources#Overview.
+For those unfamiliar with the CFFDRS, or for official information regarding wildfires in Canada, read more on official Government of Canada pages under Resources#Links.

 Announcements